Chart Color Schemes

 Infrastructure

-Pottsville has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Pottsville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely impacting the area.
+AreaSearch has identified three projects likely to impact this region.
 Key projects are Pottsville Marketplace, Pottsville High School, Solis Pottsville, and Cabarita West - Tanglewood.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.